mkromberg/link/docs/API/Link.Export.md

 # Link.Export

     ]LINK.Export <ns> <dir> [-overwrite] [-casecode] [-arrays{=name1,name2,...}] [-sysvars]

     msg ← {opts} ⎕SE.Link.Export (ns dir)

 This function takes the same arguments as [Link.Create](Link.Create.md) but saves the contents of a namespace to directory without maintaining a Link.

-If the source is an unscripted namespace, then the destination is taken as a directory.
+If the source is an unscripted namespace, then the destination is interpreted as a directory.

-If the source is anything else, then the destination is taken as a directory (and a correctly named file will be created there) unless it ends with a recognised extension, in which case it's taken as a file name.
+If the source is anything else, then the destination is interpreter as a directory (and a correctly named file will be created there), *unless* it ends with a recognised extension, in which case it is interpreted as a file name.

 #### Arguments